 What do you win?
 The Jane Ortner Education Award winner receives two tickets to the GRAMMY Awards show, an admission scholarship to the GRAMMY Museum for his or her class and will be honored at The Jane Ortner Education Award Luncheon

 When is the submission period?
-Educators may submit curriculum from September 1, 2014 through January 5, 2015.
+The current submission period ended January 5, 2015.